pygbe/pygbe/paper.md

 To our knowledge, PyGBe is the only open-source software that uses a fast algorithm—O(N logN), for N unknowns—and hardware acceleration on GPUs to compute the extinction cross-sections of arbitrary geometries.
-We plan to use PyGBe-LSPR to the study of nanobiosensors and to explore nanophotonics applications
+We plan to use PyGBe-LSPR research related to nanobiosensors and to explore nanophotonics applications.

 # References